Mercy14846/Mercy14846/README.md

 - 💬 Ask me about Maps

-- 🌱 I’m currently learning Gentoo Linx
+- 🌱 I’m currently learning Gentoo Linx os
 <!--
 **Mercy14846/Mercy14846** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.